UECIT/cactus-ems/README.md

 To run the application:
 *  Run the spring boot app from within your chosen IDE or
-*  run `mvn clean install` to generate a war file and deploy to your chosen container i.e. Tomcat etc.
+*  run `mvn clean package` to generate a war file and deploy to your chosen container i.e. Tomcat etc.

 ## Licence